 Options.
 The 2006 Plan permits the granting of options to purchase shares of common stock intended to qualify as incentive stock options under the Internal Revenue Code and stock options that do not qualify as incentive stock options ("non-qualified stock options").
 The exercise price of each stock option may not be less than 100% of the fair market value of our common stock on the date of grant.
 However, if an optionee, who holds at least 10% of our common stock, receives an incentive stock option, the exercise price of such incentive stock option may not be less than 110% of the fair market value of our common stock on the date of grant.
-However, if an optionee, who holds at least 10% of our common stock on the date of grant.
 An exception to these requirements is made for options that we grant in substitution for options held by employees of companies that we acquire.
 In such a case the exercise price is adjusted to preserve the economic value of the employee's stock option from his or her former employer.